Hang on For Your Health With These Simple Drills

-Enter the world of hanging.
-It may come as a surprise but hanging is extremely beneficial for so many areas of your body, including your hands, wrists, elbows, shoulders, and spine.
-If we kept hanging since early childhood and never stopped, we would never lose our shoulder mobility and we would not have as many shoulder issues as adults.
+Enter the world of hanging (or what the fitness world simply calls dead hangs).
+It may come as a surprise but hanging is extremely beneficial for so many areas of your body including your hands, wrists, elbows, shoulders, and spine.
+If we kept hanging from early childhood and never stopped, we would never lose our shoulder mobility or have as many shoulder issues as adults.

 Step 1: Passive Hanging

 Passive hanging is a good starting exercise for beginners who have healthy shoulders.
 Depending on your level of strength and mobility, you can either hang fully with feet in the air, or you can support your feet on the ground, stool, or a rubber band for decreased intensity.
-Remember: passive hanging is relaxed, non-active hanging, so get comfortable and keep the intensity rather low.
+Remember: passive hanging is relaxed and non-active, so get comfortable and keep the intensity low.

 Step 2: Active Hanging

 Active hanging demands more strength and control.
-It actively engages the muscles around the shoulders to perform moves such as scapular elevation and depression (moving the scapulas up or down), retraction or protraction (squeezing the scapulas together or pushing them apart), or scapular circles (a combination of all 4 motions).
-These are more advanced moves, and again, you can do them with feet fully in the air or supported to decrease the intensity.
-Wait to include active hanging exercises until you've had at least a few weeks of passive hanging exposure.
+Muscles around the shoulders engage to perform moves such as scapular elevation and depression (moving the scapulas up or down), retraction or protraction (squeezing the scapulas together or pushing them apart), or scapular circles (a combination of all 4 motions).
+You can do these movements with feet fully in the air or supported to decrease the intensity.

 Step 3: Dynamic hanging

-This is the most intense style regarding strength and mobility.
-Include dynamic hanging after you feel totally comfortable with passive and active hanging.
-Incorporate this style only when your shoulder strength and mobility feels strong in passive and active hangs.
+This is the most intense regarding strength and mobility.
+Include dynamic hanging only after you feel totally comfortable and strong in passive and active hanging.

 In dynamic hanging, you use a combination of the passive and active elements with the addition of momentum.
 You can gently swing forward and back, or side to side.
 You can also swing from hand to hand, or rung to rung, like monkey bars).
 All three styles are equally important to develop fully healthy shoulders but proceed patiently when you transition from passive, to active, to dynamic.